 Poets, Mavericks & Prophets site image: © Abstract colorful flame patterns on white background, by modify260, Adobe Stock Standard Licence.

 Disclaimer – This podcast follows a personal journey, as well as the journeys and life experiences of our guests, and is offered as philosophical & creative inspiration.
+Interviews are meant for educational and entertainment purposes only, and do not equal endorsements.
 Although I am a psychologist by education, the material within is not therapy or substitute for therapy.
 However, it is dedicated as virtual temenos for accessing the therapeutic numinous, in hope of being of good service to your soul in exploring the potentials of each moment in time.